yuvalaz99/slack-version-bot/README.md

 **Microsoft Presidio:** This tool is designed for data protection, providing the ability to identify and redact sensitive information, such as credit card numbers and personally identifiable information (PII), from various sources, including logs.
 [Learn more about Microsoft Presidio](https://github.com/microsoft/presidio).

-**TruffleHog:** TruffleHog scans files for sensitive information, especially credentials and API keys, helping to identify and prevent the accidental exposure of secrets in your logs.
+**TruffleHog:** TruffleHog scans files for sensitive information, especially credentials and API keys, helping to identify and prevent the accidental exposure of secrets from your logs.
 [Explore TruffleHog](https://github.com/trufflesecurity/trufflehogs).

 ## Getting Started